Healthy eating habits that may help reduce cancer risk

 What you eat every day can impact your long-term health, including your risk of cancer.
 As we get busier and juggle the pressures of daily life, it’s become common to rely on processed foods, convenience meals, and fast foods.
 Unfortunately, most of these foods are filled with additives and more calories than we need.

 One of the culprits that’s linked to cancer risk is processed meat.
-Processed meat includes food like sausages, hot dogs, bacon, cold meats and canned meats.
+Processed meat includes foods like sausages, hot dogs, bacon, cold meats, and canned meats.
 Basically anything that’s been changed in some way to make it last longer.
 Processed meat is preserved for longer-term use by adding salt and other additives.
 These foods may be quick and convenient, but can severely impact our health.

 From the World Health Organization, “There is convincing evidence that the agent causes cancer.
 The evaluation is usually based on epidemiological studies showing the development of cancer in exposed humans.
 In the case of processed meat, this classification is based on sufficient evidence from epidemiological studies that eating processed meat causes colorectal cancer.”